inferno-framework/davinci-pdex-test-kit/README.md

 some server test suite requests.
 As a work-around, run the server test suite a second time while the client is waiting for clinical data requests during test 1.2.

-## Running the Bulk Export Server Tests
+## Server Bulk Export Test Demonstration

 These tests require read-write access to FHIR server with `Patient/$export` enabled, or with permissions to those actions assigned to a Bulk Data Authorization Access Token.
 To view an example run of these tests:
 1. Make a local clone of the [Inferno Reference Server](https://github.com/inferno-framework/inferno-reference-server/).